$395,100Average Value$204Average Price per Sq Ft36Homes For Sale

 On a prominent corner at Washington & Gilbert, this historic 2 story property—formerly the Canal House—offers historic charm and exceptional flexibility in the heart of Bolivar/Harpers Ferry, WV.
 With high visibility, ample parking, walkability, and endless potential, it’s ideal for live/work, residential, boutique Airbnb/short-term rental, retail, or food and beverage use (buyer to verify

 Feel at home in Sky Watch, a one-of-a-kind home with a rustic aesthetic full of modern comforts.
-This home offers surrounding woodland and a paneled fence for privacy amidst a wide open yard.This home features a fully equipped and stocked kitchen, a 65” smart TV, a patio dining set for 6, and a washer and dryer.
-The kitchen includes a full-sized fridge/freezer, a 4-burner induction stove and
+This home offers surrounding woodland and a paneled fence for privacy amidst a wide open yard.This home is fully equipped with a stocked kitchen, a 65” Smart TV, a patio dining set for 6, and a washer and dryer.
+The kitchen includes a full-sized fridge/freezer, a 4-burner induction stove and oven,

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.